opensafely-core/ethelred/docs/decision_records.md

 An example may help.
 Let's say we want to count the number of jobs associated with each job request.
-We could write each job to a file, and group by job request ID and count job ID.
+We could produce a table of jobs and group by job request ID and count job ID.
-Writing a file should probably take place in a task.
+Producing a table of jobs should probably take place in a task.
 What about aggregation?
 Aggregation could take place at several levels in the codebase:

-* the Streamlit app with Altair
+* the Streamlit app with Altair (see "[Data Transformations][]")
-* the Streamlit app with Pandas
+* the Streamlit app with Pandas (see "[Group by: split-apply-combine][]")
 * a task with Pandas
 * a task with an SQL query (i.e. the database)

 To decide,
 we should mentally push down and pull up computation, considering the implementation effort required at each level.
+How much implementation effort is required to address the essential complexity of the problem?
+And the accidental complexity?
+The *essential complexity* is inherent to the problem.
+The *accidental complexity* isn't;
+our decisions can increase and decrease the accidental complexity.
 Databases were made for aggregation, so in this case pushing down to a task with an SQL query is reasonable.